reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 ### Application and NSG hardening
-> Remediated by associating and resetting the password for the compromised users and locking down NSGs
+> Remediated by associating and resetting the passwords for the compromised users and locking down NSGs
 Impact: The account was local to the Linux machine and non-admin, so it had a low impact.
 However, NSG hardening will remediate the attacks that have resulted in many other incidents.

   <img src="https://github.com/reyestech/Azure-Honeynet-and-Sentinel-Hardening-/assets/153461962/23a192c8-65d3-4dc7-8112-d57e522eefac" width="800"/>